striblab/strib-svelte-vite-template/README.md

 `npm run deploy-production`.
 This will upload to a typical path using your project's name, which is read from the root directory of your project (where `package.json` is located).

+Alternatively, you can use Yarkon to upload bundled assets in the dist folder to the static.startribune.com foder.